Dispute Surrounding Interpretation of Will20 Oct 2021 | Katie de Swarte

-- The importance of engaging specialist lawyers where there is a wills disputes cannot be underestimated.
+- The importance of engaging specialist lawyers where there is a wills dispute cannot be underestimated.

 The case is Royal Commonwealth Society for the Blind v Beasant and Davies EWHC 2315 (Ch)

 Katie de Swarte is an associate solicitor who specialises in contested claims.
-Katie is able to advise you on whether you can bring such a claim, based on the facts of your circumstances, and is also able to assist in defending such a claim.
+Katie can advise you on whether you can bring such a claim based on the facts of your circumstances and can assist in defending such a claim.
 Katie is featured in the Legal 500 as a recommended solicitor in London.

 Katie de Swarte and Elspeth Neilson have both instructed me recently, and both seemed to me to be able to build excellent relationships with their clients and to run their practices very efficiently

 Katie de Swarte is hardworking and has great empathy for her clients

 More Insights about Contentious ProbateVIEW ALL